 At Sir Martin Frobisher Academy we offer the Spanish curriculum to all KS2 pupils.
-The teaching of MFL offers opportunities for children to:

-□ become increasingly familiar with the sounds and written form of a modern foreign language;

-□ develop language skills and language-learning skills;

-\Box understand and communicate in a new language;

-\Box make comparisons between the foreign language and English or another language;

-\Box increase their cultural awareness by learning about different countries and their people, and working with materials from those countries and communities;

-□ foster positive attitudes towards foreign language learning;

-\Box use their knowledge with growing confidence and competence to understand what they hear and read, and to express themselves in speech and in writing;

-\Box form a sound basis for further study at key stage 3 and beyond.
+The teaching of MFL offers opportunities for children to: become increasingly familiar with the sounds and written form of a modern foreign language; develop language skills and language-learning skills; understand and dmmunicate in a new language; make comparisons between the foreign language and English or and their language; increase their cultural awareness by learning about different countries and their beople, and working with materials from those countries and communities; foster positive attitudes towards □foreign language learning; use their knowledge with growing confidence and competence to □understand what they hear and read, and to express themselves in speech and in writing; form a □sound basis for further study at key stage 3 and beyond.